locationtech/udig-platform/docs/user/en/File Menu.rst

 New Project
 ~~~~~~~~~~~

-Opens the `New Project wizard <New%20Project%20wizard.html>`_ allowing you to create a new project
+Opens the :doc:`New Project wizard` allowing you to create a new project
 directory for your uDig work.

 You can have several projects open at one time.